LaikaStudios/LaSh/doc/README.md

 The [Katana](https://learn.foundry.com/katana/6.0/Content/learn_katana.html) [**ShadingGroup**](https://learn.foundry.com/katana/Content/ug/adding_assigning_materials/using_the_shadinggroup_node.html) Macros implement the core functional blocks shown in **Figure 2**, **3**, and **4** of the paper.
 There are also additional macros that provide other useful functionality.
-Other than the [LashMaterial](#lashmaterial) macro, the contents of these ShadingGroup Macros are not exposed to the user.
+Other than the [LashMaterial](#lashmaterial) macro, which contains a Material created by the user, the contents of these ShadingGroup Macros are not altered or exposed.

+If you are using another application's shading system, you'll need use that system's shading capabilities to assemble these functional blocks yourself with the supplied [osl](../osl) shading nodes.

 ### LashMaterial